 One of the primary goals of the Holyoke School District is to protect the safety and well-being of every student.
 When severe weather conditions develop, a decision to close school will only be made after carefully considering a number of factors including information from area weather reports, county roads department, and the Colorado Highway Patrol.

 When maintaining the regular schedule might result in large numbers of students being unable to return home safely, or the school buildings have lost power, school may be dismissed early.
 Every effort will be made to follow the regular end-of-the-day dismissal schedule since changing that schedule can cause confusion for parents and students.
 In such instances, radio stations will be asked to provide advance notice of closing times.
+That information will also be posted on the school's social media platforms.

 Safety is of utmost concern: